SteelCompendium/data-md-dse/Bestiary/Wodenelg.md

 "presence": !!int "-1"
 "traits":
 - "name": "Sure Footed"
-  "effect": "The wodenelg ignores all difficult terrain, including enemy squares,\
+  "effect": "The wodenelg ignores all [[Difficult Terrain|difficult terrain]], including enemy squares,\
     \ and doesn't provoke opportunity attacks by moving."
 - "name": "Mounted Stability"
   "effect": "The wodenelg's rider has **+3** to Stability."